jonhandlermd/darth_vecdor/ARCHITECTURE_NOTE_1.md

 - ORM objects were treated as stable representations of persisted state
 - The design strongly resembled an **Active Record-style mental model**, rather than SQLAlchemy’s default Unit-of-Work approach

 Crucially, this model was not adopted reactively or as a workaround.
-It had already been implemented because it aligned better with the author’s goals: reducing cognitive overhead, preventing forgotten persistence, minimizing session lifetime risks, and making object creation an explicit act with immediate, durable effect.
+It had already been implemented because it aligned better with the author’s (Jonathan Handler's) goals: reducing cognitive overhead, preventing forgotten persistence, minimizing session lifetime risks, and making object creation an explicit act with immediate, durable effect.

 Once this intent was understood, it became clear that the codebase is not “misusing” SQLAlchemy, but rather **using it in a consciously different mode**—one that prioritizes clarity, safety, and correctness over implicit state management and deferred writes.